-Perhaps you can relate to some common problems facing students who have already had experience playing the piano . . .
+Perhaps you may be able to relate to some common problems facing students who have had experience playing the piano . . .

 Playing By Ear